Association football tactics: First, second and third defenders

-The first defender is the first respondent, regardless of what the opponent in possession does, seeking to obstruct all sorts of dangerous play.
-The first defender should usually be the player closest to the opponent holding possession, but needs to be at the defending side in order to not get caught "flat footed" on the wrong side, for example.
-This role commonly involves the angling of the body in an attempt to guide the opponent in a given direction of play presumably preferable to the defensive side.
+The first defender is the first respondent, regardless of what the opponent in possession does, seeking to obstruct the opponents attacking play.
+The first defender is usually the player closest to the opponent holding possession, but needs to be at the defending side.
+This role commonly involves angling the body in an attempt to guide the opponent in a direction preferable to the defensive side.
 The first defender may also indicate to the rest of the team whether to stay high or back off from pressure.
 (Note: As defensive sides have to make split-second decisions on whether to press the opponent on the ball or lay off, a system needs to be incurred for this.
 The primary responsibility for indicating whether a press is to be invoked or not most commonly falls on the first defender.)

 The first defender will normally keep a distance to the opponent of a few yards, although the exact distance varies for each defending situation.
-The idea is to pressure the opposing player as tightly as possible without handing them the possibility of a (successful) dribble or feint.
-In certain cases, the first defender attempts a tackle.
-This increases the probability of being dribbled and passed, so it has to be managed wisely.
+The idea is to pressure the opposing player as tightly as possible without giving them the ability to successfully dribble or feint.
+In certain cases, the first defender attempts a tackle; however, this increases the probability of being dribbled and passed, so it has to be managed wisely.

-The direction in which to move towards the opponent with possession of the ball may be the shortest direction.
-However, it may be of value to curve the defensive run, in order to channel (also called "show") the opponent in a certain direction.
-Different teams will allow ("show") opponents either the inside (central lane) of the pitch, or the outside (outer lanes) of the pitch, depending on the situation as well as the tactics of that particular defensive side.
-For example, a common tactic for a first defender is to "show" the opposing player an area where they already know that a second or third defender is located, thus making it a safe choice to lead the opponents into.
+Often, the direction that results in the shortest distance is ideal when moving toward an opponent in possession of the ball; however, it may be of value to adjust the defensive movement in order to channel the opponent in a certain direction.
+Different teams will channel opponents towards different lanes depending on the situation as well as their preferred tactics.
+For example, a common tactic for a first defender is to channel the opposing player to an area where a second or third defender is located, thus making it safe to lead the opponent there.